But I Don't Want to Go Back to Work

 Most of the people I’ve talked to over the last year agree with me and like working from home.
 One of our children has talked about the benefits of not being stuck in traffic for an hour and a half a day.
 Imagine how much more time that alone gives a person?
 I wondered too, so I did the math and it saves around 375 hours a year, or 50 full working days.

 50 days worth of driving to and from work.
 In a single year.

 We’ll get to the point later this year when everyone who wants to be vaccinated will have received their second shot.
 Then it will be interesting to see what happens.

 I would be willing to bet a large percentage of people who have been working from home will want to continue doing so.
 They may be okay with going into the office a day or two a week, but I believe most people now working at home will want to keep doing it and won’t want to go back into an office setting on a full-time basis.

-If you don't believe me, check put this study from staffing firm Robert Half that revealed one in every three professionals working at home would quit rather than go back to working in an office full-time.
+A study from a prominent HR firm revealed one in every three professionals working at home would quit rather than go back to working in an office full-time.

 That’s when some difficult human resources decisions will have to be made.
 Will companies order their employees back to the office?
 What happens if there’s pushback and employees don’t want to go back?
 Will there be a large wave of resignations over a short period of time, as employees who are ordered back to work quit and look for jobs where they can work from home?

 Like everything else with COVID, who really knows?

 I foresee a tug-of-war between people who want to continue working from home and many of their bosses, who eventually will want to “get the band back together.”